nazar-art/SpringMvcDemo/README.md

+#### Basic usage of Spring framework

-Here should be configuration for Application !!!
+// todo - Here should be configuration for Application !!!